fasko-web/discord-gameserver-bots/README.md

 6. Open "config/server1.json", add your Discord bot\'s token, and configure the rest.
 7. Start the bot again with `npm start`, it should now be showing up on Discord.
 	- Feel free to check w/ `.<prefix> status`

-#### Windows: Install the bot as a windows service.
-  - Open powershell: npm install
-  - npm install -g node-windows
-  - npm link node-windows
-  - node installSVC.js
-  - You will get some prompt to allow it to install, press yes on all.
-  - Open services.msc and see discord-rustserverstatus is started. now it will always start on bootup.

-* Uninstall:
-  - node uninstallSVC.js
-  - Press yes on all prompts

 #### Linux: Run the bot with pm2.
 1. Run `npm install pm2 -g`